+Upon the determination that an individual is potentially eligible for services, the appropriate OVR staff must notify the individual of their potentially eligible status, of their appeal rights, and of the Client Assistance Program.
 Counselors shall supply each applicant a copy of the Consumer Guide during the application process and explain the appeal rights and procedures in a way the individual can fully understand.
 Counselors shall advise all applicants and eligible individuals of the existence of the Client Assistance Program, the services provided by the program, and how to contact the program representatives.
-The individual will be reminded of this information when developing the Individualized Plan for Employment; whenever services are reduced, suspended or ceased; and as appropriate throughout the rehabilitation process.
+The individual will be reminded of their appeal rights and the Client Assistance Program when they are determined eligible; when developing the Individualized Plan for Employment; whenever services are reduced, suspended or ceased; and as appropriate throughout the rehabilitation process including at case closure.